Dr. Yves Gorat Stommel, Director Business Development and Innovation, Evonik

 For both these questions we had to consider how we perceive ML in the mid- to long-term.
 What is our strategic need?
 Is there potential value through ML for all areas within the asset lifecycle and the supply chain (refer to below depiction)?

-To guide through our thought-process, lets choose the example of the manufacturing space: Evonik generates significant value through specialized production know how.
+To guide through our thought-process, lets choose the example of the manufacturing technology space: Evonik generates significant value through specialized production know how.
 Consequently, domain know how is critical to understanding data-based results, including results from ML algorithms.
 Hence Evonik wants to have significant in-house expertise in ML for the process/chemical industry in order to be able to continue to improve its operations without being overly dependent on external providers.
 And even though we do not see predictive maintenance based on ML as our main objective, it provides a very good entry-point into applying ML at Evonik and allows to grow our internal capabilities.

 Based on the initial pilots and the mid- to long-term strategic analysis discussed above, we decided to build our own internal predictive maintenance center based on commercially available ML software.
 We built the center on-premise, within the company firewall, on scalable IT infrastructure and – most importantly – on an open IT architecture that allows us to test, add or change the calculation and visualization engines according to the best practices of the future.